 Navigating the Holidays with Your Loved One with Dementia

-Join Kensington Senior Living and The Institute on Aging for guidance on How to Navigate the Holidays with Your Loved One with Dementia.
+Kensington Senior Living is thrilled to partner with our panel of caregiver coaches and experts: Lisa Bricker, Elder Care Consultant; Melissa Long, Director of Education and Support at Insight Memory Care Center; and Monica Moore, Community Health Program Manager for the Mary S. Easton Center for Alzheimer’s Research & Care.
 From purposeful gift ideas to creative, meaningful ways to spend time together, our experts will discuss how to adapt while caring for your loved one; and new ways to find joy in the wonderfulness of the season.

 (Wednesday) 6:00 pm - 7:00 pm EST